fmalmeida/MpGAP/docs/quickstart.rst

   For this one, users must select a hybrid assembly mode, set path to both long and short reads, and remember to set ``params.illumina_polish_longreads_contigs = true``.
 This parameter is what is used to try to also execute mode 2.
-If true, the pipeline will produce and polish a long reads only assembly with Canu, Flye or Unicycler.
+If true, the pipeline will produce and polish a long reads only assembly with Canu, Flye and/or Unicycler (user must select).

 .. note::